MicrosoftDocs/learn/learn-pr/iot/get-started-cloud-storage-for-iot/includes/8-other-storage-options.md

-There are several other Azure storage types.
-Some key storage types are described as follows:
+There are several other Azure storage types that are used with Azure IoT Hub solutions.
+Some key additional storage types are described as follows:

 ## Azure Files